juliaguida/oystercard/pills/capybara.md

 5. Scoping - methods that target a specific area of the page, i.e. `within('#blog-post') do`
 6. Other - Other user actions such as checking check boxes, selecting select options or attaching files.

-An excellent list of the primary capybara methods can be found in this [cheat sheet](http://www.cheatography.com/ddovii/cheat-sheets/capybara-cheat-sheet/).
+An excellent list of the primary Capybara methods can be found in this [cheat sheet](http://www.cheatography.com/ddovii/cheat-sheets/capybara-cheat-sheet/).

 ## Playing with Capybara